vercel/next.js/packages/next/README.md

 ## Automatic Prerendering

-Next.js will automatically determine a page is static (and can be prerendered) if it has no has blocking data requirements.
+Next.js automatically determines that a page is static (can be prerendered) if it has no has blocking data requirements.
 This determination is made by the absence of `getInitialProps` in both the page itself and a [custom `<App>`](#custom-app) (if present).

 If `getInitialProps` is present, Next.js will not prerender the page.